sanam1060/Horiseon/README.md

 # Horiseon

-## Purpose
 Horiseon offers social media marketing consultation, search optimization (SEO), and online reputation management.
-Purpose of this project is to refactor the existing site to make it more accessible for
+The purpose of this project is to refactor the existing site to make it more accessible for
 * people that use assistive technologies
 * search engines

+Please find the starter code of this project here: https://github.com/coding-boot-camp/urban-octo-telegram

 ## Screenshot of the project
 ![screenshot of Horiseon's homepage](./assets/images/horiseon-homepage.png)